 ...And some fantastic vegetation all around...

-Along the Miami Beach Boardwalk we find:
+Along the Boardwalk

-There are plenty of beach access points throughout if you are up for a dip in the water...
+From the boardwalk itself, there are plenty of beach access points throughout if you are up for a dip in the water...

 If you come, there are some rules though: